-Analysis | Even in Trump’s best polls, he’s losing reelection
+Analysis | Even in his best polls, Trump’s path to victory is elusive

 2016 margin: Trump +0.7

 As in Michigan, Trump’s average deficit would be worse if not for some lower-quality polls that show a closer race.
 But a New York Times-Siena College poll last week showed him running particularly strong in the crucial western part of the state, including Pittsburgh, carrying it by 27 points.
 That compares to his 12-point margin out west in 2016 and a virtual dead heat in a Post-ABC poll around the same time.
 Given most polls and the 2018 election have shown the GOP losing ground in the Philadelphia suburbs, Trump will need a strong performance out west.
-But a bunch of recent polls suggest not even that might be sufficient to carry the crucial state.
+But a bunch of recent polls suggest even that might not be enough to carry the crucial state.

 Texas